ORAL SURGERY : REFERRAL INTAKE + IMPLANT CONSULT SYSTEM

 Treatment plans and financing questions are drifting too long between touches.

-The owner or surgeon still checks the funnel personally because the practice does not fully trust the system underneath it.
+You or the surgeon still check the funnel personally because the practice does not fully trust the system underneath it.

 Your Referral Network Just Became Easier To Keep